DaveXNN/Ground-station-for-satellite-tracking/README.md

 | director 7 | 296.8 | 1280.9 | 11.2 | 13.3 |

 ## Polarization switchers
+To change antenna polarization I built a polarization switcher.
+It is a device that is between antenna and receiver and can change the polarization between vertical, horizontal, right-handed circular polarization (RHCP) and left-handed circular polarization (LHCP).

 ## Receiver and station computer
 Each satellite has data about its position in the Earth orbit called TLE (Two-Line Element).
 They are updated every 2 hours from URL: https://celestrak.org/NORAD/elements/gp.php?GROUP=ACTIVE&FORMAT=tle.
 This rotator uses the latest TLE data to predict satellite visibility in a specific location on the Earth.
 For satellite visibility prediction is used python beyond library (https://pypi.org/project/beyond/).
 Here is an example of TLE for the International Space Station or Czech satellite Planetum-1:

 ```